tulasidamarla/docker/README.md

 Dockerfile contains the following important commands
 ----------------------------------------------------
-FROM --> used to pull the base image from repository MAINTAINER --> Info of the user who maintains the Dockerfile RUN --> It is a build time construct.
+FROM --> used to pull the base image from repository<br>
+MAINTAINER --> Info of the user who maintains the Dockerfile<br>
+RUN --> It is a build time construct.
 Add layers to images.
-Generally used to install applications.
+Generally used to install applications.<br>
 CMD --> It is a run time construct. used to run commands in containers at launch time.
 This is equivalent of "docker run <args> <command>" .
 We have used /bin/bash before.
 This is nothing but a command given to the container to execute after it is launched.

-Note: If we pass any command with "docker run", that will override any CMD instruction inside Dockerfile.
+Note: Any command line argument with "docker run", will override CMD instruction of Dockerfile.
 Also, there can be only one CMD instruction per Dockerfile.
-If there are more CMD instructions, only the last one is considered.
+If there are more CMD instructions, the last one is considered.

 There are two ways we can work with CMD instructions.
 Shell form and Exec form.

-Shell form --> CMD echo "Hello World " (These commands are prepended by "/bin/sh -c" Exec form --> CMD ["command","args"]
+Shell form --> CMD echo "Hello World " (These commands are prepended by "/bin/sh -c"<br>
+Exec form --> CMD ["command","args"]

 ENTRYPOINT --> unlike CMD, any argumnets passed with docker run command, goes to ENTRYPOINT command as an argument.
 For ex, dockerfile image name is test and the following command is present in Dockerfile.

 ENTRYPOINT ["echo"]

-Now run the image using the following command prints "Hello World" on the screen.
+Run the image using the following command prints "Hello World" on the screen.

 docker run -d test Hello World